Egypt–Germany relations

 Egypt–Germany relations are the foreign relations between Egypt and Germany.
 The diplomatic relations between Egypt and Germany began in December 1957.
+Germany is an important trading partner of Egypt.

 History

 Egypt severed diplomatic relations with Nazi Germany on 4 September 1939, one day after the British declaration of war on Germany.
 German nationals in Egypt were interned and their property and businesses put in the care of a "Public Custodian for Enemy Assets".
 In April 1941, King Farouk sent a secret note to the German leader, Adolf Hitler, "looking forward to seeing German troops victorious in Egypt as soon as possible and as liberators from the intolerably brutal English yoke".
 In his reply, Hitler expressed a desire for the "independence of Egypt".
 On 26 February 1945, towards the end of World War II, Egypt formally declared war on Germany.

 In December, 1953, the diplomatic relations between Egypt and Germany started the first technical cooperation projects including the projects of professional habilitation, laying studies of the crude iron and other metallic prospections.